 -In the case of poor weather conditions and in the event of an ALL-Cancel, the First Student Site Manager in consultation with the Transportation Coordinator (TC) will make a decision to whether or not it will be safe to transport students.
 Parents will be notified.

--When a bus driver decides not to operate, s/he will contact by no later than 6:00 a.m. the First Student Site Manager, who will then contact the STC.
+-When a bus driver decides not to operate, s/he will contact by no later than 6:00 a.m. the First Student Site Manager, who will then contact the TC.
 Bus drivers are responsible for ensuring that all students and parents are informed when buses will not operate due to poor weather conditions.

--If a bus is cancelled because of poor weather conditions, the STC will communicate this information immediately to the school(s) Principal and Superintendent.
+-If a bus is cancelled because of poor weather conditions, the TC will communicate this information immediately to the school(s) Principal and Superintendent.
 Schools will remain open for those students who are able to attend.
 The Board of Trustees supports the decision of parents who choose not to send their child to school because of safety concerns.